EMDR THERAPY

 Beyond "Big T" Trauma

-How It Works: Moving from "Stuck" to "Integrated"
+How It Works: Moving from Stuck to Integrated

-When we experience distress, the brain can get "short-circuited," leaving emotions, images, and physical sensations frozen in real-time.
+When we experience distress, the brain can get short-circuited, leaving emotions, images, and physical sensations frozen in real-time.
 This is why a smell, a word, or a partner’s tone of voice can trigger a massive emotional reaction today.

-Using Bilateral Stimulation (like eye movements or tapping), we help your brain jump-start its natural healing process.
+By using bilateral stimulation (like eye movements or tapping), we help your brain jump-start its natural healing process.

-The Result: The memory stays in the past where it belongs, and you regain control over your present.
+The Result: The memory stays in the past where it belongs and you regain control over your present.